 In 1989, Ithacare's board of directors determined there was a need for a new facility and proposed a joint venture for the two institutions featuring intergenerational programming and shared services.
 The vision was to create a shared environment that provided members of the college and Longview communities with opportunities to engage in intergenerational social and educational experiences that enhance the quality of life.
 A lengthy planning process ensued.
 Land was donated by the college and Longview, a retirement community including independent and assisted living.
 Construction was completed in phases from 1998-99.

 Ithaca College faculty and students and residents at Longview have been enjoying a wide range of intergenerational activities since the Spring semester of 1999.
-In a typical semester, two dozen faculty members, 4-5 staff members, and approximately 300 students from 20 majors interact with well over 100 residents in 40 different activities at Longview.
+Every year, more than 700 Ithaca College students and more than 65 faculty and staff participate in hundreds of intergenerational activities across the street at the Longview senior living community.
 And accordingly, Longview residents can be seen in classrooms across IC's campus, and are in attendance at many College performances and activities.

 - The original Ithacare Center was created from a renovated Ithaca College dorm in 1974